groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/pdf-optimization-options/_index.md

 print(f"Users can see the first pages while the rest of the document is still loading")
 ```

+**Pro Tip**: Linearization is especially important for longer documents (10+ pages) or when your audience includes mobile users with slower connections.
+The perceived loading time can be 3-5x faster even though the file size might be similar.

-### Step 3: Image Compression Optimization
+### Step 3: Image Compression Optimization (The Heavy Hitter)

-Many PDFs are large because of embedded images.
-Here's how to optimize them:
+Images are usually the biggest culprit in oversized PDFs.
+A single high-resolution image can be several megabytes.
+Here's how to tackle this without destroying quality:

 ```python
 # Tutorial Code Example: Image compression optimization